Ahsanul-Mostakin/DataStructures-Algorithms/README.md

 # Data Structures and Algorithms Repository

-This repository contains various implementations and learning materials for Data Structures and Algorithms (DSA) across multiple programming languages including Python, C, C++, and JavaScript.
+Welcome to the **Data Structures and Algorithms** repository!
+This repository contains various implementations and learning materials for Data Structures and Algorithms (DSA) across multiple programming languages, including **Python**, **C**, **C++**, and **JavaScript**.
 The goal is to provide resources for understanding and mastering DSA concepts, as well as exploring language-specific implementations.

 ## Repository Structure